“How do I save money on produce?”

 5. Stock up on Frozen Produce

 While fresh produce coupons can be hard to find, coupons for frozen vegetables are much more common and easy to match up with store sales.
 It is a good rule of thumb to stock up on frozen vegetables whenever you can find them on sale.
 They are great in recipes, contain just as many nutrients as fresh veggies, and can sustain you through weeks where buying a lot of fresh produce just isn’t in the budget.

 6. Grow your own or join a farm co-op

 I am by no means an expert on gardening, so I was hesitant to even add this one to this list.
 In fact, I probably have the brownest thumb of anyone I know, and my own gardening attempts have been, for the most part, and abject failure.
 But I do know that even if you live in an apartment or don’t want to put in the effort of a larger garden, you can grow herbs and small vegetables in a pot garden.

-Another option is to join a local farm co-op.
-My family has been a member of Worden Farm for the past two seasons.
-For $30 a week, we get a huge selection of fresh, locally grown, organic vegetables.
-We’ve found that not only does it help us save money on produce, but we buy far fewer regular groceries during farm season, which saves us money as well.
+Another option is to join a local farm co-op, if you can find one in your area.
+For a small weekly fee, you can a huge selection of fresh, locally grown, organic vegetables.
+In the past, we’ve found that not only does it help us save money on produce, but we buy far fewer regular groceries during farm season, which saves us money as well.